Access Management 7.3.1

 Audit event handlers

 The audit logging service supports a variety of audit event handlers that allow you to write logs to different types of data stores.
-See Configuring audit event handlers for a list of event handlers available in AM.
+You can find a list of event handlers available in AM in Configuring audit event handlers.

 Audit event buffering